Ambar-Patil/Pardot-API-V5/README.md

 # Pardot-API-V5
-Pardot API V5, Extract the Data from Pardot to CSV
+Extracting the Data from Pardot to CSV using the Pardot V5

 Steps: